 Feel free to experiment, because it is much easier with digital equipment than with film.
 At any time, you can look at the pictures you have taken on the camera screen, analyze errors, take them into account and retake unsuccessful frames.
 Do not be lazy to do image processing in a graphics editor.
 Sometimes it is post-processing that turns an ordinary shot into a real masterpiece.

 When choosing aperture, stick to the “golden mean”.
 These are values in the f/8-f/16 range.
 But there is no clear law here.
 Try to determine the sweet spot experimentally, choosing the best parameters for a particular lens.
-Even if night photography will be carried out using expensive professional models, this is not a guarantee of getting a beautiful picture at the maximum and minimum aperture values.
-By setting the parameters to medium, you will be on the safe side and increase the chances of getting high-quality sharp night shots.
+Even if night photography will be carried out using expensive professional models, this is not guaranteed to get a beautiful picture at the maximum and minimum aperture values.
+By setting the parameters to medium, you will be on the safe side and increase the chances of getting high-quality, sharp night shots.

 To improve the depth of field, clamp the aperture down to f/16.
 This will make the distance and foreground more clear, turn the street lights into beautiful stars.
 In this way, night shots will get a special atmosphere.